Lande21/RolandeU.github.io/README.md

 Day 32 of 365. **Brave and thouthful!**
-- DAY: Saturday, narwaye cyane, pp came to visit me, i made mandazi, and it finished, went to Rochester, MN, AND MT KATO Kabiri ry'umunani Not going again! gotta lock in in nsbe, hopefully
+- DAY: Saturday, narwaye cyane, pp came to visit me, i made mandazi, and it finished, went to Rochester, MN, AND MT KATO Kabiri ry'umunani Not going again! gotta lock in in nsbe, hopefully , nnot locking in

 3hr work: Daily💚💚💚
 God loves me dearly, May He guide all of  us!